chapter 01

 Jesus laughed.

-"Jesus, you look very alive."
+“Jesus, you look very alive.
+Studying suits you well.”

-"And yet always young."
+“And yet we seem so young.”

-"It is the magic of life."
+“It is the magic of life.
+Always reincarnating anew.”

 Jesus had taken an interest in learning something from everything written.
 To train his mind how to think so that he could work on freeing himself from conviction and step into every bit of his being.
 He was very convincing.
 Eventually I reached out to touch him and dance with him in heaven.

-"Jesus, you aren't normal."
+“Jesus, you aren’t at all normal.”

 "I could be."